-- 1. Normal Tax (Schedule P Incentives, Part II, line 4) - 2.
-Less: Tentative Minimum Tax (Schedule A Corporation, Part V, line 31) - 3.
-Regular Tax Subject to Credit (Subtract line 2 from line 1) - 4.
+1. Regular Tax (Schedule P Incentives, Part II, line 6) 2.
+Less: Tentative Minimum Tax (Schedule A Corporation, Part VI, line 41) 3.
+Regular Tax in Excess of Alternative Minimum Tax (Subtract line 2 from line 1) 4.
+Regular Tax Subject to Credit (25% of line 3) 5.
 Credit for Alternative Minimum Tax Paid in Previous Years (Which had not been used.
-Submit schedule) - 5.
-Allowable Credit (The smaller of line 3 or 4)
+Submit schedule) 6.
+Allowable Credit (The smaller of line 4 or 5)

-If line 4 exceeds line 3, the balance will be carried forward to future years.
+If line 5 exceeds line 4, the balance will be carried forward to future years.

-Line 8 - Enter the credit attributable to dividends received from industrial development income corresponding to 3% of the investment made by the branch in the acquisition, construction and enlargement of buildings and other structures used in manufacture, in excess of the investment in such properties possessed by the subsidiary as of March 31, 1997.
+Line 8 - Enter the credit attributable to dividends received from industrial development income corresponding to 3% of the investment made by the subsidiary in the acquisition, construction and enlargement of buildings and other structures used in manufacture, in excess of the investment in such properties possessed by the subsidiary as of March 31, 1977.